How to Find & Contact Micro-Influencers (In-Depth Guide)

 How to Pitch Micro-Influencers

 Below are the top five ways brands partner with micro-influencers.
 You can do these at any point throughout the course of your relationship, but they’re especially effective as introductory partnership opportunities.
+If you use influencer email templates to reach out, make sure you make the extra effort to personalize them.

 1. Ask for their input as an expert.